ValeraSarapas/kaggle/README.md

 Same of the generic files have been provided by the instructors: e.g `utils.py`, `vgg16.py`...

-If you want to download the datasets from kaggle, please install the `kaggle-cli` and follow the instructions.
-The `generate_submission` files assume you have the folders `train`, `test`, `valid` per each competition.
+If order to download the datasets from kaggle, please install the `kaggle-cli` and follow the instructions.
+The `generate_submission.py` files assume that you have the correct folders structure per each competition directory.

+In order to setup the correct folders structure just copy the `create_dataset_structure.py` into a folder with the `train` and `test` directories containing the images and execute it.